robotology/robotology-superbuild/doc/conda-forge.md

 **IMPORTANT: if you open a new terminal, you need to manually activate the environment also there.**

+**IMPORTANT: To avoid strange conflicts in environment variables, it is a good idea to remove from  the environment any variable that refers to libraries or software not installed with conda.
+For example, if you have a robotology-superbuild installed with apt dependencies, it is a good idea to remove the source of the `setup.sh` from the `.bashrc` before using conda environments, or in Windows it can make sense to check with [Rapid Environment Editor](https://www.rapidee.com) that the environment is clean.**

+**IMPORTANT: On Windows, it is recommended to use Command Prompt to manage conda environments, as some packages (see https://github.com/conda-forge/gazebo-feedstock/issues/42 and https://github.com/RoboStack/ros-noetic/issues/21) have problems in activating environments on Powershell.**

 ### Install robotology packages

 Once you are in an activated environment, you can install robotology packages by just running the command: